 vssadmin.exe list shadows

-In this example, the last shadow copy taken 10/20/2016 4:02:40 AM and has Shadow Copy Volume path ?GLOBALROOT\Device\HarddiskVolumeShadowCopy6.
+In this example, Windows made the last shadow copy on 10/20/2016 4:02:40 AM.
+It has a Shadow Copy Volume path ?GLOBALROOT\Device\HarddiskVolumeShadowCopy6.

 mklink /D d:\ShadowCopy ?GLOBALROOT\Device\HarddiskVolumeShadowCopy6

 Now you can access files stored in the shadow volume.
 Simply copy and replace registry files using the following commands: